Research

 Plant disease epidemiological models, empirical and mechanistic, assist with disease management decisions by providing a prediction of plant disease epidemics.
 Yet, adoption of predictive models in integrated crop protection can be low as available decision support systems require validation, in-field scouting by growers and agronomists and, from time to time, model parameter reviews.
 This project investigates, whether remote sensing technologies and automation strategies can assist in this process and ease adoption.

-Evaluating spot-spraying systems in sugar beet (Active)
+Evaluating spot-spraying systems in sugar beet (Completed)

 Across multiple field site in northern Germany, it is investigated whether spot spraying can contribute to herbicide savings in sugar beet cultivation.